Skip to content

 }

-This means every package.json inside packages/ and plugins/ is treated as a linked local dependency.
-If packages/app depends on @internal/plugin-my-feature, Yarn resolves it to the local plugins/my-feature directory instead of fetching from npm.
+This configuration means every package.json inside the packages/ and plugins/ directories is treated as a linked local dependency.
+If the frontend app depends on a custom plugin, Yarn resolves it to the local directory instead of fetching it from an external registry.
+This process, known as dependency hoisting, significantly reduces disk usage and installation time by placing shared modules in a single root node_modules folder.

 Part 2: TypeScript Fundamentals for Backstage